wayneluke/vB5-Manual/pages/14.admin_control_panel/02.settings/01.options/360.poll/article.md

         - poll
 visible: false
 template: article
-version: 5.3.3
+version: 5.4.0 Alpha 1
-date: 12/06/2017 11:16pm
+date: 1/10/2018 12:19am
 ---

+[toc]
+[segment=option]

 ## Maximum Poll Options
 Maximum number of options a user can select for the poll.<br />
 <br />
 Set this option to 0 to allow any number of options.

+- Variable Name: maxpolloptions
+- Data Type: integer
+- Default Value: 10
+[/segment][segment=option]

 ## Poll Option Length
 Maximum length that a poll option can be.

+- Variable Name: maxpolllength
+- Data Type: integer
+- Default Value: 100
+[/segment][segment=option]

 ## Update Topic Last Post on Poll Vote
 If you set this option to 'Yes' the topic's last post time will be updated when a vote is placed, thereby returning it to the top of its parent forum listing.<br />
 <br />
 Note that this option can cause confusion.
 The last post time of a topic will be changed with no visible post.

+- Variable Name: updatelastpost
+- Data Type: boolean
+- Default Value:
+[/segment][segment=option]

 ## Required Topic Rating Votes to Show Rating
 This option specifies the number of topic rating votes that must be cast of a particular topic before the current rating is displayed on forumdisplay.php and showthread.php.

+- Variable Name: showvotes
+- Data Type: integer
+- Default Value: 1
+[/segment][segment=option]

 ## Allow Topic Rating Vote Changes
 Allow users to change their original rating of a topic?

+- Variable Name: votechange
+- Data Type: boolean
+- Default Value:
+[/segment]